libp2p/js-libp2p-interfaces/README.md

-abstract-peer-routing
+interface-peer-routing
 =====================

 [![](https://img.shields.io/badge/made%20by-Protocol%20Labs-blue.svg?style=flat-square)](http://ipn.io) [![](https://img.shields.io/badge/freenode-%23ipfs-blue.svg?style=flat-square)](http://webchat.freenode.net/?channels=%23ipfs)

 > A test suite and interface you can use to implement a Peer Routing module for libp2p.

 The primary goal of this module is to enable developers to pick and swap their Peer Routing module as they see fit for their libp2p installation, without having to go through shims or compatibility issues.
-This module and test suite were heavily inspired by abstract-blob-store and abstract-stream-muxer.
+This module and test suite were heavily inspired by abstract-blob-store and interface-stream-muxer.

 Publishing a test suite as a module lets multiple modules all ensure compatibility since they use the same test suite.